oddcamp/frontend-manual/README.md

 ## Accessibility

-Building applications and websites that are usable for as many people (and bots) as possible is something that should be in our backbone.
+Building applications and websites that are usable for as many people (and bots) as possible is in our backbone.
 It's not some extra topping on the ice cream but rather something that should be considered during the entire process of a project.

 ### WCAG 2.0 Level AA